If you are already registered

 It is advised that laboratories only answer the questions in the sections that correspond with services that their mycobacteriology laboratory provides.
 Each question has an accompanying guidance section that contains information that may be helpful in improving the quality of your laboratory operations in that particular area.
 For best results, it is suggested that several individuals within your laboratory participate in the self-assessment process.

-The regulations included in this tool are not exhaustive and following the recommendations in the Guidance Sections will not necessarily make your laboratory compliant with CLIA, CAP, JACHO, or any other accrediting agency.
+The regulations included in this tool are not exhaustive and following the recommendations in the Guidance Sections will not necessarily make your laboratory compliant with Clinical Laboratory Improvement Amendments (CLIA), College of American Pathologist (CAP), Joint Commission on Accreditation of Healthcare Organizations (JCAHO), state-specific health codes or public health reporting requirements or any other accrediting agency or regulatory body.